theviphung/mvrf/README.md

 * Server and client in use: PostgreSQL

-* Current deployment: On local host
+* Current deployment: On local host & on Render.com

+* Additional gems: Bcrypt, Geocoder, Mapkick-RB